-Of the more than 30 million Americans who have kidney disease, most don’t even know they have it, according to the National Kidney Foundation.
+Of the more than 30 million Americans who have kidney damage, most don’t even know they have it, according to the National Kidney Foundation.
 Often, no symptoms of kidney disease are apparent until the disease has progressed.
-National Kidney Month this March is an opportunity to shed light on the damage opioid use can do to kidneys so that people can get treatment as early as possible before kidney damage progresses to a dangerous point.
+National Kidney Month this March is an opportunity to shed light on the damage opioid use can do to kidneys so that people can get treatment as early as possible before kidney damage progresses to a critical point.

 Learn More: Opioid Side Effects and Risks